AMSAT-NA/PacSatFSKBoard/NOTES.md

 reverse current but a higher voltage drop across the junction.
 Maybe a better diode could be chosen.

-Switch the main RF connectors from UFL to MMCX, since that's pretty standard.

 Convert the power plane to a ground plane in the digital portion, and as part of that add ground vias by signal vias to reduce the return signal path.